 - You may be able to build credit more quickly.
 The VantageScore model can give you a score if you have an account open for as little as one month with recent activity.
 On the other hand, you need you to have an account open for at least six months to pull a FICO Score.

 - Collections accounts may have less of an effect if paid off.
 Recent versions of the VantageScore ignore collection accounts with a zero balance.
 This is one area in which FICO is playing catch-up to VantageScore.
 Although many lenders still rely on older versions of FICO Scores, FICO Score 9 disregards paid collection accounts.

 - Hard inquiries can have a lesser influence.
 Both scores recognize that people searching for a mortgage or auto loan may shop around for their best rates, which typically results in multiple hard inquiries on your credit report.
 Usually, hard inquiries can negatively affect your score.
 FICO allows for a shopping period of 14 to 45 days during which all inquiries will count as one.
 However, FICO does not provide a rate-shopping exception for credit cards, and VantageScore does.
 The VantageScore uses a “14-day rolling window” where multiple credit inquiries for loans and credit cards count as one.

 The VantageScore may be used by credit card issuers, installment loan companies, auto lenders, consumer websites, tenant screeners and more.
 However, the FICO Score is still the most widely used in credit decisions, especially in mortgage lending.

 Because of this, checking your VantageScore may not tell you exactly what your creditor or lender is looking at.
 But it’s still a score that’s worth monitoring.

 Your VantageScore is easy to obtain.
-You can get it for free by signing up for LendingTree.
+You can get it for free from LendingTree.
 The LendingTree dashboard also provides insights into the factors influencing your score so you can get to work on improving it.